AxLabs/grantshares/README.md

 GrantSharesDAO governance, meaning that discussions off-chain should be conducted to reach the spending threshold.

-## GrantSharesDAO Members
+## GrantSharesDAO Members 👨‍👩‍👧‍👦

 GrantSharesDAO is composed of 'Members', which are initially appointed by the Neo Foundation.
-Later on, the membership in the GrantSharesDAO is decided through proposals.
 The GrantSharesDAO Members are a small group of individuals/entities aiming to increase Neo's impact and reach through community activities.
+Once deployed the DAO membership is set to be decided only through proposals -- either to remove existing members or to add new ones.

 The Members analyze project proposals submitted to the GrantSharesDAO, with the goal to benefit the growth and development of the Neo ecosystem.
 Each DAO Member may vote to approve or reject a proposal.